isaacnmm/pestpolicy-hugo2XX/content/posts/what-causes-bed-bugs/index.md

 Besides the loss of luggage and food poisoning, most travelers worry even more about travel bugs and bed bugs!
 Bed bugs re-emerged and continued spreading after the banning of DDT.
 While traveling, you can pick up bed bugs from hotels and resorts, libraries, movie theaters, retail stores, hospitals, universities, and colleges.
 However, the bugs may also hitchhike your clothes either in private homes or other business premises.

-In fact, a recent [NPMA's case study](https://www.npmapestworld. org/default/assets/File/newsroom/magazine/2015/nov-dec_2015. pdf) reported that 75% of the respondents had an encounter with bed bugs in motels and hotels. *How to Prevent and Control Bed Bugs while Travelling* - First, inspect the hotel room todetect any signs of bed bugs.
+In fact, a recent [NPMA's case study](https://www.npmapestworld.org/default/assets/File/newsroom/magazine/2015/nov-dec_2015.pdf)reported that 75% of the respondents had an encounter with bed bugs in motels and hotels. *How to Prevent and Control Bed Bugs while Travelling* - First, inspect the hotel room todetect any signs of bed bugs.
 I note that for this, youll require just a good flashlight.

 So, examine luggage racks, the headboard, and mattress.

 Check the mattress seams for signs of spots and stains change room/ hotel and notify the management. - Inspect the chairs.
 Sofas and behind beds headboard.
 This must happen first before starting unpacking.
-Any[bed bugs signs](https://pestpolicy.com/what-does-bed-bug-poop-look-like/)will prove enough to change room/ hotel and notify the management. - Avoid changing to a room directly above or next to the oneinfested by bed bugs.
+Any[bed bugs signs](https://pestpolicy.com/what-does-bed-bug-poop-look-like/)willprove enough to change room/ hotel and notify the management. - Avoid changing to a room directly above or next to the oneinfested by bed bugs.

 Notably, bed bugs will readily hitchhike through wall sockets, luggage, and housekeeping carts to the next room. - Next, during room entry or exit, place your luggage on the luggage racks when youre unpacking or packing.
 So, dont place the luggage on the rooms floor or even the bed further let the luggage be very far from the bed.